abarrak/linux-sysops-handbook/README.md

 Additionally, the `info` command is the GNU documentation tool and provide more detailed materials.

-Both provide several shortcuts, navigation, and searching capablities (e.g. `man -K <keyword` to search across the manual).
+Both provide shortcuts, navigation, and searching capablities (e.g. `man -K <keyword` to search across manual).

 **Recommened Reading list:**
 1.